Shady-Abdelaziz/ECG-Classifications-Using-2-Models/README.md

 ## Overview

-This repository contains a machine learning model designed to categorize ECG (Electrocardiogram) heartbeat data in relation to Executive Core Qualifications (ECQs).
-The model utilizes data from an Employee database to perform classification and aggregation, aiding organizations in identifying and evaluating core competencies through heartbeat analysis.
+This repository contains a machine learning model designed to categorize ECG (Electrocardiogram) heartbeat data .
+The model utilizes data from an kaggle database to perform classification and aggregation, aiding organizations in identifying and evaluating core competencies through heartbeat analysis.

 ## Project Structure